Watch Teachers, Thon Bec and Awut Agok, teach a lesson from the poem, "Our Deepest Fears" by Marianne Williamson

 Extra-Curricular Programs - Activities such as debate club, peace club and drama give the students opportunity to work together.
 Sports are supported with both volleyball and soccer fields.
 The headmaster runs the Parent Teacher Association (PTA).

 Recruitment Process - The Lakes State Ministry of Education provides the headmaster with a list of incoming Senior One students.
-The registration process includes reviewing the Primary 8 leaving certificate and an oral interview.
-Uniforms are purchased in Uganda and sold to the students at cost; each student is required to purchase a school uniform and wear it daily.
+The registration process includes reviewing the Primary 8 leaving certificate, testing, and an oral interview.
+Uniforms are purchased and sold to the students at a reduced cost; each student is required to purchase a school uniform and wear it daily.
 Reasonable school fees must be paid locally at the time of registration, although they are waived for needy orphans.
-The fees cover only a small percentage of the instructional expense but produce a strong family commitment to education.
+The fees cover only a small percentage of the instructional expense, but produce a strong family commitment to education.

-Lunch program - A daily school lunch of rice and beans is served by two cooks.
+Lunch program - A daily school lunch of rice and beans is served by local cooking staff.
 Local food insecurity means that this is frequently their only daily meal.
 The lunch is critical in nourishing the growing minds and bodies of the students and allowing them to fully participate in class.